APGRoboCop/rcbotold/README.md

 * added: Strafing combat to evade from being easy target bots
 * added: Linux bot slow-motion fix by w00tguy
 * changed: Increased the bot's flexibility
-* changed: Reduced redundant coding
+* changed: Reduced redundant coding and risks of buffer overflow crashes
 * changed: Reverted basemonster.h that was modified for Sven Coop
 * changed: The bot add or spawn delay for 8-10 seconds to prevent crashes
 * changed: Increasing bot's viewing angle to detect enemies better